Updated July 2022

-Kafka organizes message feeds into categories called topics.
+Kafka topics are the categories used to organize messages.
 Each topic has a name that is unique across the entire Kafka cluster.

 Messages are sent to and read from specific topics.
 In other words, producers write data to topics, and consumers read data from topics.